-Our last little adventure before settling into Portland was visiting Zion National Park for two weeks.
+Our last little adventure before settling into Portland was visiting Zion National Park in the winter for two weeks.
 I feel so blessed to have been able to spend a significant amount of time in so many National Parks this year, and Zion was no different.
-Mr. Misadventures and I had visited Zion during our Southwest roadtrip in 2012, but it was only for about 36 hours, which wasn’t nearly enough time to explore the park.
+Mr. Misadventures and I had visited Zion during our Southwest roadtrip in 2012, but it was only for about 36 hours, which wasn't nearly enough time to explore the park.

 Visiting Zion National Park in the winter is a whole other ball game.
 On the upside, there is hardly anyone there!
 We were there for two weeks, including a holiday weekend and the crowds (if you want to call them that) were manageable.
 In the off-season you are able to drive your car anywhere in the park, you are the master of your own destiny.
 During the regular season, unless you are taking the Mt.
 Carmel Road/Tunnel, you are forced to use the park's shuttle system.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 The downside is that you have to deal with unpredictable weather.
 It was fine (sort of) for us as we had time to spare, but if you are only going for two or three days you may be bummed out if you can't access some of the roads due to ice and snow.
 A lot of the hiking trails were impossible to manage and there was even a giant rockslide that cut off Zion Canyon Road for several days!